smile2049/spring-boot-flyway-migrate/README.md

 ## Introduction

-Plugins to generate and run Flyway migrations in Spring Boot projects using Hibernate.
+Plugins to **generate** and manage [Flyway](https://flywaydb.org/) migrations in [Spring Boot](https://projects.spring.io/spring-boot/) projects using [Hibernate](http://hibernate.org/).

+Any feedback very welcome!

 ## Installation

 **Maven**

-Add the plugin and Jitpack plugin repository to your POM:
+Add the plugin and JitPack plugin repository to your POM:

 ```xml
 <project>